artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 The off-diagonal information can be used to improve the triplet loss function.
 For this we need to extract two values from the off-diagonal values of each row of the similarity matrix.
 We call this 'hard negative mining'.<br>
 First, we need to compute the mean negative, which is the mean/average of all the off-diagonal values in each row of the similarity matrix.
 To clarify, the word 'negative' is used because it refers to non-duplicate-examples which is what the off-diagonal values should represent.<br>
 Second, we need to find the closest negative.
 As mentioned earlier, hard triplets are preferred for training.
 They have a cosine similarity of the negative example close to the cosine similarity of the positive example.
 This forces the model to learn the subtle differences they hold.
 To find the closest negative we search for each row the non-diagonal value who is the closest to, but still less than, the diagonal value of that row.<br>
-The triplet loss function can be modified into two losses now.<br>
+The triplet loss function can be modified into two losses now.
 The first loss looks like this `max((mean_negative - cos(A, P) + alpha), 0)`.
 We replaced `cos(A, N)` with recently calculated `mean_negative` which helps the model converge faster by reducing noise.
 The second loss looks like this `max((closest_negative - cos(A, P) + alpha), 0)`.
 We replaced `cos(A, N)` with recently calculated `closest_negative` which will produce the largest loss and thus highest potential for learning.
 The final/full loss will be the sum of first and second loss.
 The overall cost will be the sum of each training example's loss.

 #### One Shot Learning
 Imagine you want to identify if the author of a certain poem is Lucas or not.
 You can use a classifier to predict the author of the poem between multiple authors using a large dataset.
 If the author list stays the same, classification is not a problem.
 However if the author list changes, the whole model needs to be retrained and the new author needs a solid dataset.
 Instead, you can use one-shot-learning which consists of comparing one of Lucas' poems to another poem.
 You can use a learned similarity function for this.
 Thus, instead of determining the class, we measure the similarity between two classes with one-shot-learning.<br>